 How to Synchronize Magento 2 and Oracle NetSuite ERP

-To synchronize the exchange of transactions between Magento 2 and Oracle NetSuite, use the Improved Import & Export extension.
+To synchronize the exchange of transactions between Magento 2 and Oracle NetSuite, use the Improved Import & Export extension with NetSuite Integration add-on installed.
 While the default tools are useless in this situation, our module lets you leverage APIs connections to establish a data flow between the two platforms.

 Let’s explore how to do that!